nchucvml/MFADNet/readme.md

 ## Usage

-Uut the dataset in ./MFADNet/new_datasets and the label in ./MFADNet/new_training_label
+Put the dataset in ./MFADNet/new_datasets and the label in ./MFADNet/new_training_label

 The file format can be refer to exmple files in the folder